pgoldtho/drone-monitor/README.md

 ## Running the Application

 Use `npm start` to launch the application then navigate to http://localhost:3200/ to view the UI.
 Running  `npm test` will execute a series of regression tests for the REST APIs.

+### Running in a Docker Container
+Build the image e.g. `docker build -t pgoldtho/drone-app .` then run e.g. `docker run -p 32000:3200 -d pgoldtho/drone-app` and navigate to the assigned port (http://localhost:32000/ in the previous example).